Your Family Photo Style Guide + More

 What colors photograph well?

 Choosing Colors : When choosing colors for your outfits, I recommend selecting softer, lighter tones and more muted shades.
 By avoiding ultra-bright, bold colors, it will help bring all the attention to your faces and let the eye focus the emotions I capture, but again, that's just my opinion.
-Fan of color, go for it!
+If you're a fan of color, go for it!
 That softer color palette fits beautifully into almost all natural outdoor environments.
 But as I stated above, this is a guide and whatever YOU wanna rock and what YOU feel best in is key!

 Hair and Make-up Thoughts...